 - Inspect your house and look for any overloaded outlets.
 Overloaded electrical outlets can lead to overheating which can ultimately pose a serious risk of starting an electrical fire.

 - Before unplugging your electric appliances, make sure that you turn them off first.
 This is so that they avoid a “hot unplug” which can lead to an arc inside creating a dangerous fire hazard.

 - Take note of the manufacturer’s instructions before plugging an electric appliance into a receptacle outlet.

-- Get tamper-resistant (TR) receptacles for your outlets located in places where children are usually present.
-Since 2008, Tamper-resistant receptacles have been required by the National Electrical Code.
+- You can only plug one high-wattage appliance is a requirement by the National Electrical Code.
 According to the National Fire Protection Association, TR receptacles are a built-in safety mechanism against electric shocks.
-TR receptacles function in a way that when a plug is inserted inside it, both springs are compressed and the shutters open in order to allow the metal prongs to get into contact with the electrical circuit.
-In this way, electric shock can be prevented specifically among children since the shutters will not open when a child attempts to insert an object into only one contact opening.
+TR receptacles function in a way that when a plug is inside it.
+Both springs are compressed and the shutters open in order to allow the metal prongs to get into contact with the electrical circuit.
+In this way, you can prevent electric shock specifically among children since the shutters will not open.
+Especially when a child attempts to insert an object into only one contact opening.

-- Put ground-fault circuit interrupters (GFCIs) in specific areas of your house like the: kitchen, bathroom, laundry room, basement, garages, outdoor areas near the pool area, and other places where electrical equipment is close to the water or where it can get wet.
+- Put ground-fault circuit interrupters (GFCIs) in specific areas of your house.
+For instance, kitchen, bathroom, laundry room, basement, garages, outdoor areas near the pool area.
+And, other places where electrical equipment is close to the water or where it can be wet.
 GFCI is a residual-current device that quickly shuts off electric power so that you don’t get a severe electric shock.
 Installing GFCI in the electrical system of the house or the power cord can minimize shock hazards.

 Electronic Appliances Safety Tips